 Cook bacon until crispy and drain on paper towels.
 Brown the chicken breasts in the drippings of the bacon on both sides on medium high heat about 5 minutes.
 Set aside.
 Cut the chicken diagonally so it can be stuffed with cheese and bacon.
 Don’t cut all the way through.
 Put about 3 TBSP of cream cheese on each breast (keep it toward the center) and put green onions on top.
 Layer the 3 slices of bacon on top of the onions and fold the chicken over it.
-Bake for about 30 minutes.
+Bake at 325 for about 30 minutes.
 Top the chicken with Mild or Hot Habanero Pepper Jelly and bake for 4 minutes.
 Serves 2.

 Optional: Instead of cream cheese, you can use crumbled goat cheese.

 ½” - ¾” ham steak (I used Boars Head Black Forest)

 Heat grill on high and then turn to low.
 Place ham on grill and cook for 3 minutes.
 Turn ham over and grill the other side for 3 minutes.
 Spread the pepper jelly on the ham and turn again to caramelize the jelly.
 Spread more on the other side and repeat.
 Remove from the grill and serve.
 I’m always a fan of serving over a bed of mixed greens with your favorite crumbled cheese (feta, gorgonzola or goat).
 Another idea would be to serve it over a bed of creamy risotto.
 This recipe was pulled from the web, but sounds delicious.
 Let me know your thoughts after making this.

 ¼ cup finely diced sweet onion (Vidalia works)